awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 To see whether your snapshot copies are incremental, check the [copySnapshot](ebs-cloud-watch-events.md#copy-snapshot-complete) CloudWatch event\.

-## Encryption and Snapshot Copying<a name="creating-encrypted-snapshots"></a>
+## Encryption and snapshot copying<a name="creating-encrypted-snapshots"></a>

 When you copy a snapshot, you can encrypt the copy or you can specify a CMK different from the original one, and the resulting copied snapshot uses the new CMK\.
 However, changing the encryption status of a snapshot during a copy operation results in a full \(not incremental\) copy, which might incur greater data transfer and storage charges\.

 To copy an encrypted snapshot shared from another AWS account, you must have permissions to use the snapshot and the customer master key \(CMK\) that was used to encrypt the snapshot\.
 When using an encrypted snapshot that was shared with you, we recommend that you re\-encrypt the snapshot by copying it using a CMK that you own\.
 This protects you if the original CMK is compromised, or if the owner revokes it, which could cause you to lose access to any encrypted volumes that you created using the snapshot\.
-For more information, see [Sharing an Amazon EBS Snapshot](ebs-modifying-snapshot-permissions.md)\.
+For more information, see [Sharing an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.

 You apply encryption to EBS snapshot copies by setting the `Encrypted` parameter to `true`\. \(The `Encrypted` parameter is optional if [encryption by default](EBSEncryption.md#encryption-by-default) is enabled\)\.